nhsconnect/FHIR-ADW-Messaging/Generation/Profile.ADW-DischargeNotice/adw-message-bundle-1.md

-The Discharge Notice ADW-Message-Bundle-1 bundle resource profile is used in the ADW interfaces as a container to collect the ADW profiles in the following combined order:
+The ADW-Message-Bundle-1 bundle resource profile is used in the ADW interfaces as a container to collect the ADW profiles in the following combined order:

 - ADW-DischargeNotice-Message-Header-1 [ADW-DischargeNotice-Message-Header-1]
 - ADW-DischargeReferralRequest-1 [ADW-DischargeReferralRequest-1]